-The Gimplinger round starts either at the z'Winklham inn or at the Sonnenblumenhof and leads the runners / Nordic Walker through a short forest section to Gallenberg.
-Continue on gravel and asphalt paths, past meadows and fields to Stötting.
-On a long stretch you pass the Sonnenblumenhof and then you reach the starting point in Gimpling.
+The Gimplinger-round starts either at the inn z'Winklham or at the Sonnenblumen court and leads through a short forest section to Gallenberg.
+The route continues on gravel and asphalt paths, past meadows and fields to Stötting.
+On a long straight you pass the Sonnenblumen court and then reach the starting point in Gimpling.

 Please get in touch for more information.

 1. The tours presented for hiking, walking, biking and road biking, mountain biking, motorbiking, horseback riding, climbing, cross-country skiing, and going on skiing and snowshoe tours etc. are to be considered non-paid tour recommendations and only serve as non-binding information.
 We have no intention of concluding a contract with the users of this website.
 The utilisation of the data does not lead to the establishment of a contract with us.

 The data may only be used for private use; any commercial use is prohibited.
 In particular, it is not permissible to offer the data on commercially run websites, file-sharing platforms etc. or to use it to develop commercial products.
 Downloading data does not imply that users are granted rights to the data concerned.